dgoulet-tor/arti/tor-dirmgr/README.md

 directory information we lack, downloading what we're missing, and keeping a cache of it on disk.

+## Compile-time features

+`mmap` (default) -- Use memory mapping to reduce the memory load for reading large directory objects from disk.

+`static` -- Try to link with a static copy of sqlite3.

 License: MIT OR Apache-2.0